gtmoose32/pipeline-framework/README.md

 ## What is it?

 Pipeline Framework allows you to easily construct and execute linear workflows using a set of configurable components.
-Using the framework to compose execution pipelines out of a components promotes using [single responsiblity principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) while building code that is highly testable.
+Using the framework to compose execution pipelines out of components promotes using [single responsiblity principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) while building code that is highly testable.

 For more information please visit the [wiki](https://github.com/gtmoose32/pipeline-framework/wiki).